Kunal-Attri/ELO-Rating/README.md

 ## Implementation

-- I have implemented all of the above formulas in ELO class in Python.
+- I have implemented all of the above formulas in ELO class in Python and Java.

 ### Class ELO